 Applications are meant to appeal to newer technologies, mostly on mobile devices.
 So designing a FinTech App needs to fit inside the parameters but at the same time push boundaries to be innovative.
-UX and UI are involved heavily to design a FinTech application because they help create solutions to problems in diverse ways.
+UX and UI design companies are involved heavily in the design of a FinTech application because they help create solutions to problems in diverse ways.

 UI UX Design for Fintech Apps

 When it comes to finances, the most important aspect is security.
 Designing an easy way to conduct transactions comes with the challenge of making a secure and safe transfer of funds.
 But as many people understand, online security is able to be hacked and users are wary of the dangers of going digital when it comes to finances.

 Pushing the technological envelope is also a challenge, they need to change the outlook on traditional financial services to fit modern times which can be a challenge for those institutions that stick to their own ways.
 They need to find out what works and what can be improved upon to create these innovations that appeal to all audiences.